 Woodland Caribou Nutrition Research

-In 2009, Resolute made a three-year commitment of C$25,000 per year to fund a new research project undertaken in part by the National Council for Air and Stream Improvement (NCASI) to study habitat influences on woodland caribou populations.
+In 2009, Resolute made a three-year commitment of C$25,000 per year to fund a research project undertaken in part by the National Council for Air and Stream Improvement (NCASI) to study habitat influences on woodland caribou populations.
 This unique project covers new ground by quantifying, for the first time, the relationship between caribou habitat, the nutrition they receive, and how well caribou reproduce and survive.

 To learn more about the NCASI caribou research project, visit www.ncasi.org.